-If you can help us build the next generation of women scientists, please fill out the GSTEM Mentor Information Form indicating how you can participate.
+If you can help us build and empower the next generation of women scientists, please fill out the GSTEM Mentor Information Form indicating how you can participate.

 We invite all STEM researchers in the New York City area to mentor an NYU GSTEM participant in your laboratory or workspace.
 For mathematics, computer science, and some other projects, you may read the phrase “laboratory” broadly: we need mentors for individual research-type projects.

 As a mentor, you would prepare a small project that fits within the work of your laboratory, which your intern can use as the subject of a short final paper and presentation.
 The project can be planned before the intern arrives, or may be negotiated between you and your intern in the first few days of the internship.
 Your intern would work on the project for four-and-a-half weeks, July 15 through August 13.
 At the conclusion of this internship participants write papers summarizing their achievements, and give oral presentations of their work to their peers and mentors at the NYU GSTEM symposium.